 Risks of Prednisone

-More serious side effects, such as an increased risk of infections, psychological effects and weakening of bones/fractures are associated with longer-term use.
+More serious side effects, such as an increased risk of infections, psychological effects, weakening of bones, and bone fractures are associated with longer-term use.

-In the University of Michigan study mentioned above, there was a major increase – by up to 5 times – in rates of several adverse events, particularly sepsis (a bacterial blood infection), venous thromboembolism (a blood clot in a deep vein) and bone fracture, in patients who were on corticosteroids for a short time.
+In the University of Michigan study mentioned above, there was a major increase — by up to five times — in rates of several adverse events, particularly sepsis, venous thromboembolism (a blood clot in a deep vein) and bone fracture, in patients who were on corticosteroids for a short time.
 These issues occurred even at low doses, and the higher risk of adverse effects lingered even weeks or months after patients stopped taking the drug.

 You should also be aware there is the potential for psychological side effects.
 Prednisone affects areas of the brain that manage the regulation of different neurotransmitters, including serotonin and dopamine — both of which can impact mood.